-- Always apply the parking brake firmly without pressing the release button.
-Apply as firmly as possible on a downhill slope or uphill gradient.
-Apply foot brake before applying the parking brake to reduce operating force. - Switch off the engine and ignition.
+Always apply the parking brake firmly without pressing the release button.
+Apply as firmly as possible on a downhill gradient or uphill gradient.
+Press the brake pedal before applying the parking brake to reduce operating force.

+Switch off the engine and ignition.
 Turn the ignition key to LOCK (0), remove it and turn the steering wheel until the steering wheel lock is felt to engage.

-For vehicles with automatic transmission, move the shift lever to P position and remove the key.
+For vehicles with automatic transmission, move the shift lever to P position before removing the key.